Continuation-of-Ashford/quest-reports/2022-05/2022-05-23 - Firecard (Godfrey 7) - Got to deal with them sahuagin.md

 * Ignore Me (J8 A5) Asterios is carrying heavy weight for merchants in Kasr (25 roll: 75 GP)
 * Last_Username (D5Z6) Zhax finishes building his farm
 * Juko (RB7, VH5) Rob is working for 161gp (23roll)
+# Quest Report
+`Author: Last_Username (D5Z6)

+`
+Got to deal with them sahuagin

+Went to Sahaugin cave

+Saw mind flayer sushi bar

+Killed a mind flayer and its sahuagin thralls

+One mind flayer got away

+Went down one floor, saw two regular mind flayers and one big armored one doing some big ritual

+Ran away immediately

+It is important that everyone panics immediately.